 Although you probably will not earn as much as a Nurse Manager, a CRNA (Certified Registered Nurse Anesthetist) or someone in an executive role, Nurse Educators make a decent living.
 Depending on your school, you can reach an income of $100,000.
-However, the median salary for a Nurse Educator is currently $72,280.
+The median salary for a Nurse Educator is currently $72,280.

 You will be able to teach in professional schools, junior colleges, technical and trade schools, nursing faculties and universities.
-But you will easily be able to find job openings in almost every learning center or facility across the country, considering the extremely high demand for Nurse Educators nationwide.
+You will easily be able to find job openings in almost every learning center or facility across the country, considering the extremely high demand for Nurse Educators nationwide.
 If for whatever reason you would like to branch out and see what else this profession has to offer, here are a few other job positions you can apply for with this certification:

 - Clinical Instructor